GusMuche/homebridge-zipabox-platform/README.md

 Parameter     | Remarks
 ---------     | -------
-platform      | Must be "ZipaboxPlatform" for select the correct plugin username      | Username use to connect to my.zipato.com password      | Password use to connect to my.zipato.com > never publish your Config <br>with this infos server_ip     | Local ip of your Box : format 192.168.0.1 - do not add http or port <br>OR "remote" - see below - debug         | (Optional) If true the console will display tests informations refresh       | (Optional) Time for forced refresh of the status (in seconds)<br>(see Remarks) reset         | (Optional) If true the plugin will try to rebuilt all accessories <br>from config.json
+platform      | Must be "ZipaboxPlatform" for select the correct plugin server_ip     | Local ip of your Box : format 192.168.0.1 - do not add http or port <br>OR "remote" - see below - username      | Username use to connect to my.zipato.com password      | Password use to connect to my.zipato.com > never publish your Config <br>with this infos pin           | (Optional) : your Pin in Zipato Board to arm or disarm alarm. debug         | (Optional) If true the console will display tests informations refresh       | (Optional) Time for forced refresh of the status (in seconds)<br>(see Remarks) reset         | (Optional) If true the plugin will try to rebuilt all accessories <br>from config.json